 Due to the concepts of society of competition, comparison and requirements; children get love contingent to their achievements, behaviors, compliance etc. Love is withdrawn based on judgments; consequently, children belief of innate worth is diminished.

-In addition, unfortunately frequently in our society, children, teenagers and even adults are subject to one or more forms of abuse that deeply imprints false beliefs of unworthiness along with toxic emotions of shame, guilt, anger, bitterness, self-loathing etc. Fortunately, the Higher Truth that you can choose is:
+In addition, unfortunately frequently in our society, children, teenagers and even adults are subject to one or more forms of abuse that deeply imprints false beliefs of Unworthiness along with toxic emotions of shame, guilt, anger, bitterness, self-loathing etc. Fortunately, the Higher Truth that you can choose is:

 The journey to wealth, health, great relationships and happiness in general is the journey of awakening who you really are as magnificent, divine, powerful being.
 This starts with Self-acceptance, Self-love and Self-worth.
-For that we need to clear our toxic emotions and re-write the limiting beliefs into empowering ones.